SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

-It's good to keep databases up-to-date and so I ran the [same query](http://www.uniprot.org/uniprot/?query=ec%3A3.*+AND+taxonomy%3A%22Bacteria+%5B2%5D%22+AND+reviewed%3Ano)[^2] against TrEMBL with a view to re-download the resulting FASTA, only to find just shy of 1 million results had been returned -- just over a third of the original query.
+It's good to keep databases up-to-date and so I ran the [same query](http://www.uniprot.org/uniprot/?query=ec%3A3.*+AND+taxonomy%3A%22Bacteria+%5B2%5D%22+AND+reviewed%3Ano)[^2] against TrEMBL with a view to re-download the resulting FASTA, only to find just shy of 1 million results had been returned -- just over a third of the original query a month ago.
 Wat?

-The database was updated at the start of April[^3] and the [current release notes](http://www.ebi.ac.uk/uniprot/TrEMBLstats) show the graph below.
+TrEMBL was most recently updated at the start of April[^3] and the [current release notes](http://www.ebi.ac.uk/uniprot/TrEMBLstats) include the graph below.

 ![]({{ site.url }}/public/posts/trembling/entries.png)

 Indeed it appears that half of TrEMBL is missing?
-I presumed this must have been a database spring clean to remove similar looking sequences and digging around the FTP repository, my hunch was confirmed in an additional [news file](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/news.html):
+After my initial panic state, I presumed this must have been a database spring clean to remove similar looking sequences and digging around the FTP repository, my hunch was confirmed in an additional [news file](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/news.html):